inspire-1a03/pip-2021-asoriano1280/google-sheets.md

 <iframe width="749" height="390" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTUsxD98EmBSMsiyhxv8TCdff0ehpxX7NB9E1owTgdw_E6RolN2OnHajZeQ9tKmCDdsXsUNTn2-wLQR/pubchart?oid=1421933522&amp;format=interactive"></iframe>

 #### Summary
 Throughout the pandemic, as Ontario was able to accommodate more testing and provide results faster, the amount of testing has increased greatly from Spring 2020 to Spring 2021.
-Ontario has also responded with vaccinations by prioritizing specific groups accordingly and is experiencing a rapid increase due to more and more vaccine being supplied.
+Ontario has also responded with vaccinations by prioritizing specific groups accordingly and is experiencing a rapid increase due to more and more vaccines being supplied.

 ---